-This Section of Thomas Edison State University (formerly Thomas Edison State College) and its Affiliate the New Jersey State Library's (the Organization) financial statements presents our discussion and analysis of the Organization's financial performance during the fiscal year that ended on June 30, 2018, with certain fiscal year ended June 30, 2017 amounts presented for comparative purposes.
+This section of Thomas Edison State University (formerly Thomas Edison State College) and its Affiliate the New Jersey State Library's (the Organization) financial statements presents our discussion and analysis of the Organization's financial performance during the fiscal years that ended on June 30, 2019 and 2018, with comparison to 2017 amounts presented for comparative purposes.
 Since this discussion and analysis is designed to focus on current activities, it should be read in conjunction with the Organization's basic financial statements, which follow.